MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

 to update the source being used.

 * In the UM/Apps clone, edit the relevant sources and refs in the ``dependencies.yaml`` file.
-These can be either local clones or github urls.
+These can be either local clones or GitHub urls.
   See :ref:`Multi-Repo Testing <multi-repo_testing>` for more details